 Zappa’s irony was typically sharp here: ‘The song deals with the fact that each in his own way, each member of the group, secretly believes that he is ”B'wana Dik.”
 And the song attempts to show how foolish this concept is.’
 The song originated in 200 Motels, Zappa’s surreal documentary on the insanity of touring and what it does to the minds of those subjected to life on the road.

-Worn Free Tees are custom made from super soft washed cotton and poly cotton blends, giving them a great vintage feel, so comfy this tee will be an instant favorite in your T-Shirt rotation.
-(Black & White tees are 100% cotton the Heather tee is a Polyester / Cotton blend).
+Worn Free Tees are custom made from super soft washed cotton, giving them a great vintage feel, so comfy this tee will be an instant favorite in your T-Shirt rotation.

 Worn Free reproduces classic vintage style 'fully licensed' tees, in this case as worn by Frank Zappa.